J-Weeks/game-of-gits/a-sad-tail.md

 Oh ya he will you will see!
 He went to drink his wine and was killed by a princess on a dragon!

+And then Jason appeared and he was awesome!
+Unlike me :(